ShaanAu/personal-website/content/authors/admin/_index.md

 user_groups:

 ---
-High-performing and results-oriented individual working at Hexegic as a Data Engineer for Palantir.
-Previous experience within the financial sector as a Data Scientist for Santander.
+High-performing and results-oriented individual working as a Senior Data Engineer for MainStreet Partners.
+Prior experience includes working as a Data Scientist/Engineer for Santander & Palantir.

 Strong analytical, engineering and teamwork skills.
 Experienced in working with complex data problems, liaising between business and technical departments to perform data analytics, predictive analysis and data engineering.